vedadian/cookies.txt/README.md

+# Changes
+Updated to change computation of base 64 strings more robust.

+# Original README.md

 Allows users to export their session cookie data from Chrome to a legacy Netscape/Mozilla file format so wget (and other tools) can use it.
 This allows wget to continue a possibly authenticated session that was